openstack-k8s-operators/nova-operator/README.md

 Note: Right now the operator does not handle config updates to the common-config configMap.
 The pod needs to be recreated that the hosts file entries get updated

 !!
 Make sure we have the OSP needed network configs on the worker nodes.
-The workers need to be able to reach the internalapi and tenant network !!
+The workers need to be able to reach the internalapi, storage and tenant network !!

     $ oc get nodes
     NAME       STATUS   ROLES    AGE   VERSION